19hours/sg-statutes/Acts/Companies Act.md

 [Act 36 of 2014 wef 03/01/2016]

-(2) Subsection (1) shall not apply to a resolution referred to in section 175A(1) or a resolution for which special notice is required.
+(2) Subsection (1) shall not apply to a resolution referred to in section 175A(1)(a) or a resolution for which special notice is required.

 [8/2003]

+[Act 15 of 2017 wef 31/08/2018]

 (3) A special resolution is passed by written means if the resolution indicates that it is a special resolution and if it has been formally agreed on any date by one or more members of the company who on that date represent —